martindiphoorn/NextNote/3_frontend_angular.md

 ```

-Did you notice the console.log after a succesfull create or update?
+Did you notice the console.log after a successful create or update?
 We probably want to go back to the list instead.

 Let's change that replace the console.log statements or put this line below the console.log

-note.component.ts
+`note.component.ts`

 ```typescript
 this.router.navigate(['/notes']);
 ```

 As we did not use router before we also add it to the constructor

-note.component.ts
+`note.component.ts`

 ```typescript

 ...